Quirkbot/QuirkbotCODE/src/help/getting-started.md

 ![Build motor mount]

-- **The straw secures the Motor arm:** When attaching a straw to the Strawbee on the Servo Motor arm, make sure to slide it over both the Strawbee *and* the Motor arm itself, like this:
+- **The straw *secures* the motor arm:** When putting a straw on the Strawbee on the servo motor arm, make sure to slide it over both the Strawbee *and* the motor arm itself, like this:

+![Secure motor arm]

 - **Use other materials than straws:** Cardboard, Paper, Tape, Rubberbands, Aluinum foil and other light materials